 Alesandra received both undergraduate and Master’s degrees from Stanford University, while working at Joint Venture Silicon Valley.

 Aaron O’Callaghan develops and implements processes associated with Water Foundation’s grantmaking.
 Aaron has over a decade of experience in program management, providing expertise to a variety of philanthropic programs.
 Prior to joining the Water Foundation, he conducted research on the ecological systems of Lake Tahoe and the Bay-Delta in coordination with University of California, Davis and the USDA Agricultural Research Service.
 He received a BS in environmental biology and management from UC Davis.

-Alex Paxton develops and implements strategies and projects for the Water Foundation.
+Alex Paxton develops and implements programs for the Water Foundation.
 Prior to joining the Water Foundation, Alex worked for over a decade on local strategies for redevelopment, displacement mitigation, workforce development, and urban sustainability for a range of employers including LA Unified School District, then-LA City Councilmember Eric Garcetti, Mayors James Hahn and Antonio Villaraigosa, the LA City Community Redevelopment Agency, the LA Economic Development Corporation, and Estolano LeSar Perez Advisors.
 She also taught a course on Sustainable Urban Economies for the Masters Program in Urban Sustainability at Antioch University.
 Alex received a BA in American Studies, an MFA in Theater Management, and a law degree from Yale University, as well as an MS in Social Anthropology from University College London.

 Elizabeth Söderström develops and implements strategies and projects for the Water Foundation.
 Before joining the Water Foundation, Elizabeth was senior director of conservation and development at American Rivers.
 Prior to that she was director of the Sierra and Africa Rivers Program at the Natural Heritage Institute.
 She received a BA in English Literature, a BS in Biological Sciences, and an MS in Biological Sciences from Stanford University, as well as a PhD in Wildlands Resource Science and River Science from UC Berkeley.